-New students: Due to circumstances beyond our control, the electronic portal will not be available for you to complete the required forms and upload the appropriate documentation prior to the 2015 Fall term.
-As a result, you will need to complete the required form (a fill-able .pdf found here), and submit it along with the appropriate vaccine documentation (see below) by mailing, FAXing, or bringing it to ISHC by November 1, 2015.
+New Students (Spring 2016): You will need to complete the required form (a fill-able .pdf found here), and submit it along with the appropriate vaccine documentation (see below) by mailing, FAXing, or bringing it to ISHC.
 See form for details.
 These forms vary by campus, so be sure to select the appropriate form based upon where you will be attending classes.

 Please be advised that failure to provide documentation of these immunization requirements by November 1st will result in a HOLD being placed on your account which will prevent you from registering for the following term.

 Every student entering Oregon Tech born on or after January 1, 1957 and taking at least 6 on campus credits must show documented proof of immunity to Measles-Mumps-Rubella (MMR).
 To satisfy this requirement, you must have:

 - Two documented doses of MMR vaccine on or after your first birthday and at least one month apart OR

 - A lab test ("titer") documenting immunity to Measles-Mumps-Rubella

 TB Skin Test

 Tuberculosis (TB) is a potentially serious infectious disease that primarily affects your lungs.
 TB is spread from person to person through tiny droplets released into the air.
 If you answered YES to any of the questions on the Tuberculosis Exposure Screening Form (located here), you must be screened for TB (through either a skin test, blood-work, or chest x-ray).